gumaerc-testorg/cms.610-spring-2006/content/pages/projects.md

 uid: bc6a42c3-cc65-3bef-6ff5-be3375e2ae7f
 ---

 This section contains detailed instructions for the course's final project in which each student was part of a design and development team that was responsible for developing a working presentation, business plan, and marketing plan for a videogame.
-(A more generalized overivew of the project is available in the [syllabus]({{< baseurl >}}/pages/syllabus).)
+(A more generalized overivew of the project is available in the {{% resource_link 6aba2358-9603-f0ea-7ff9-18258553162d "syllabus" %}}.)

 Project Description
 -------------------